Far-From-Here-studio/ScreenSpace-Rain-Wetness-Effect/README.md

 # Description:

-Create Rainy effect in a **ScreenSpace** fashion by encoding the **HDRP normal and smoothness buffer**,
+Create a Rainy effect in a **ScreenSpace** fashion by encoding the **HDRP normal and smoothness buffer**,

-Using ***FullScreen Wetness Controller*** in the Sample Scene, users can handle the global Wetness effect, the RainDrops custom RenderTexture and the VFXgraph ColorBuffer main properties
+Using ***FullScreen Wetness Controller*** in the Sample Scene, users can handle the global Wetness effect, the RainDrops custom RenderTexture, and the VFXgraph ColorBuffer main properties

-Users can create vertex painted mask for the Rain and Wetness effect directly in the Demo Scene using ***Polybrush***, painting black or white vertex color.
+Users can create a vertex-painted mask for the Rain and Wetness effect directly in the Demo Scene using ***Polybrush***, painting the vertex color black or white.

-**This demo showcase some central Shader** :
+**This demo showcases some central Shader** :

-- **ModifyNormalRoughness** (fullscreen) **ShaderGraph** => handle the combination of all the custom buffers and create the final surface effect that apply to all object using the mask and *FullScreen Wetness Controller* properties
+- **ModifyNormalRoughness** (fullscreen) **ShaderGraph** => handle the combination of all the custom buffers and create the final surface effect that applies to all objects using the mask and *FullScreen Wetness Controller* properties
 - **Custom RenderTexture Droplets** (rain/glide) **Shaders** => check the materials exposed on the *FullScreen Wetness Controller* to access to this advanced shaders

 **CustomPass GameObjects (child of *FullScreen Wetness Controller*)**: